X (21 Savage and Metro Boomin song)

-"X" (originally titled "X Bitch") is a song written and performed by Atlanta-based rapper 21 Savage and American record producer Metro Boomin featuring American rapper Future.
-Produced by Savage and Metro, it was released on July 14, 2016 as the lead single from the their collaborative extended play, Savage Mode (2016).
+"X" (originally titled "X Bitch") is a song written and performed by British-American rapper 21 Savage and American record producer Metro Boomin featuring fellow Atlanta-based rapper Future.
+Produced by the former two, it was released on July 14, 2016 as the lead single from their collaborative extended play, Savage Mode (2016).
 The song was certified double platinum by the Recording Industry Association of America (RIAA).

 Background and release

 On July 2, 2016, 21 Savage announced his collaborative EP with Metro Boomin, sharing the artwork and the release date.
 On July 14, he shared the EP's track listing and released "X" featuring Future as the project's first single.
 He released Savage Mode on July 15.
 While talking about the song's success in an interview with Rolling Out magazine, he said; "I knew the song was taking off when I looked at iTunes and saw the numbers and all the views".